Do You Need to Pay Tax on Gift Money?

 Do You Pay Tax on Gifted Money in South Africa?

 In South Africa, there is no gift tax payable by the recipient of a gift.
 If you receive a gift of money from someone, you are not required to pay tax on the gift.
 It would simply be declared as ‘non-taxable income’ on your income tax return.
 However, if the gift is in the form of an asset, such as a house or a car, you may be liable for taxes such as transfer duty or value-added tax (if applicable).
-There may also be tax implications for the person making the gift, depending on the type and value of the gift.
+Depending on the type and value of the gift, there may also be tax implications for the person making the gift.

 Officially, the gift will count as a donation from the donor (the giver) to the donee (the recipient) for tax purposes.
-So it falls under donations tax legislation.
+So, it falls under donations tax legislation.
 The person making the gift will be subject to tax if the gift exceeds a certain amount.
 Individuals are allowed to make tax-free donations up to a certain annual limit, currently set at R100,000 per year.
-If the gift exceeds this amount, the donor will be liable for donations tax.
+The donor will be liable for donations tax if the gift exceeds this amount.
 These limits are different for companies and other entities.

 What does this look like in practice?
 If someone makes a gift of R150,000 in one year, the first R100,000 would be tax-free, but the remaining R50,000 would be subject to a 20% donations tax, resulting in a tax liability of R10,000 to be paid by the ‘doner.’